 Neuregulins are a class of naturally occurring protein growth factors that have multiple effects on the nervous and cardiovascular systems.
-Acorda is developing its lead recombinant neuregulin candidate, cimaglermin, in a number of nervous system and cardiac indications, including heart failure, stroke and peripheral nerve injury.
+Acorda is developing its lead recombinant neuregulin candidate, cimaglermin alfa, in a number of nervous system and cardiac indications, including heart failure, stroke and peripheral nerve injury.
 The most advanced of these is a clinical-stage program in heart failure.

 Acorda completed a Phase 1 clinical trial of cimaglermin in heart failure patients in late 2012.
 The trial was designed to study safety and tolerability in a single ascending dose of cimaglermin in people with heart failure who were already on optimized regimens of currently available cardiovascular therapies.
 Several exploratory measures of efficacy were also included in the trial protocol.
 Data from the trial were presented at the American College of Cardiology 62nd Annual Scientific Session in March 2013.
+Further analyses from this same trial were presented at the American College of Cardiology 64th Annual Scientific Session in March 2015.

 In October 2013, Acorda initiated a second Phase 1b clinical trial of cimaglermin in heart failure.
 This is a single-infusion trial in people with heart failure to assess safety and tolerability of three dose levels of cimaglermin studied in the first clinical trial.
 There are also several explorative measures of efficacy included in the trial, which is expected to be completed in 2015.